All Blogs

 Keep Customers Safe and Prevent Foodborne Illnesses

 Improper handling of raw meat, seafood, poultry, or other high-risk items can lead to illness.
-Passing inspections means your business knows how to handle food safely every time.
+Passing inspections means your business knows how to handle certain food safely every time.

 Maintain Operational Licenses and Permits